 Question

-How are the MIKE FLOOD river-urban coupling links dealt with in MIKE+?
+How are the river-urban coupling links dealt with in MIKE+?

 Answer

-When the river model is simulated within MIKE+ (i.e. MIKE+ is not coupled to a MIKE HYDRO River setup file), the river-urban couplings are replaced by more simple connections.
-It is not correct if you have specified the ‘coupling’ in the 1D-2D Couplings, since the river-urban interface is now described in MIKE+ using ordinary connections (as Rivers and Collection Systems modules are both 1D models set up within the same GUI).
+When the river model is simulated within MIKE+ (i.e. MIKE+ is not coupled to a MIKE HYDRO River setup file), the river-urban couplings (and those arisen after importing from an old MIKE FLOOD model) are defined by simple connections.
+It is not correct if you have specified the ‘coupling’ in the 1D-2D Couplings, since the river-urban interface is described in MIKE+ using ordinary connections (as Rivers and Collection Systems modules are both 1D models set up within the same GUI).

 There are particularly two types of river-urban connections: